American Legion Riders Department of California,

 Section 8.
 The duties of the officers shall be as follows:

-C. SECRETARY: Will assume the duties of the Vice-President in his absence.
+C. SECRETARY: Will assume the duties of the Vice-President in their absence.
 Will have charge of and keep correct records of all proceedings of all meetings and under the direction of the President handle all correspondence of the Chapter.
 Will keep the membership rolls and report to the Membership committee if members become delinquent or no longer meet eligibility requirements.
 Will serve as Chairperson of the Membership Committee.

 D. TREASURER: Will have charge of all finances of the Chapter.
 Will disburse funds as directed by the general membership.
 Will give detailed financial reports at each general meeting.
 Will serve as Chairperson of the Finance Committee.